appbaseio/reactivesearch/content/docs/data/model.md

 In addition, you may also want to analyze the same field in different ways for better relevance.

-ElasticSearch supports creation of [multi fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) for both of these scenarios.
+Elasticsearch supports creation of [multi fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) for both of these scenarios.

 Appbase.io takes an opinionated approach to handle both search and aggregations scenarios in a universal manner.